-Visual Thinking Strategies (VTS) is an open ended discussion about works of art.
+Visual Thinking Strategies (VTS) is an open-ended, inquiry-based, and engaging discussion about works of art.

-Visits are available Monday through Friday beginning at 10.00am.
+Visits are available Monday through Friday beginning at 10:00am.
 Please note that all programs are scheduled on a first-come, first-served basis.
-Please call 3 weeks in advance of the requested program date so that we may accommodate your needs.
+Please send in an Outreach Request Form at least four weeks in advance of the requested program date so that we may accommodate your needs.

-In 2016, Everson docents visited 33 organizations in 3 counties serving 1438 people with presentations and hands-on activities.
+In 2018, Everson docents visited 27 organizations in 3 counties serving 992 people through art talks and hands-on activities.